 UTS also requires a review of systems or services to be contracted by off-campus entities (outsourced, hosted or Cloud-based) that contain or house University data or records or require interfacing with University data or records.

 All business applications and system implementations are subject to review.
-The New Technology Application Proposal Process ensures that feasibility analysis and due diligence for all technical application proposals at the University of Denver are completed.
+The New Technology Initiative Review Form ensures that feasibility analysis and due diligence for all technical application proposals at the University of Denver are completed.